 FAIRLANDS VALLEY PARK

 Built in the early 1970’s the Park has over 20 acres of open water across four linked lakes.
-The park also has 2 equipped children’s play areas, Aqua Park, showground, woodland, grassland, section of town-wide horse & pony route, sailing center and café, orienteering trail and trim track.
+The park also has 2 equipped children’s play areas, Aqua Park, showground, woodland, grassland, section of town-wide horse & pony route, sailing centre and café, orienteering trail and trim track.

-It is believed that Fairlands takes its name from the ‘Fairlane’ which used to run almost due south linking Shephall (to the South) with Pin Green (to the North).
+It is believed that Fairlands takes its name from the ‘Fairlane’ which used to run almost due south linking Shephall (to the South) with Pin Green (to the North)

 STEVENAGE OLD TOWN